-Ronald McDonald House Charities (RMHC) of Oregon and Southwest Washington provides a “home away from home" for families with seriously ill children, and supports initiatives to improve pediatric health.
+Ronald McDonald House Charities (RMHC) of Oregon and SW Washington provides access to medical care, a “home away from home”, and a community of support for seriously ill or injured children and their families.

-For more than three decades, our Houses have undergone remodels and relocations to meet the evolving needs of our families and to increase capacity.
-What began as one House with 17 guest rooms has flourished into three beautiful Houses with 56 rooms.
-For more than three decades, our dedicated staff and volunteers have offered comfort and support, a well-stocked kitchen, and a comfortable bed to more than 37,000 families—reminding everyone who enters our Houses that they are never alone, and here at RMHC, they are always home.
+In order to meet the evolving needs of our families and to increase capacity, our Houses have undergone various remodels and relocations.
+What began as one House with 17 guest rooms has evolved into three beautiful Houses with 56 rooms.
+For more than three decades, our dedicated staff and volunteers have offered comfort and support, a well-stocked kitchen, and a comfortable bed to more than 35,000 families, reminding everyone who enters our Houses that they are always at home and never alone.

-Ronald McDonald House Charities of Oregon and Southwest Washington is part of a global network of Ronald McDonald Houses and programs that serve nearly 6 million children and families annually.
-Since 1974, our network of local chapters have been making children happier and healthier by keeping families together – giving them a place to rest and heal.
-These programs, tailored to meet the urgent needs of each community, can now be found in more than 60 countries and regions across the globe.
+Ronald McDonald House Charities of Oregon and Southwest Washington is part of a global network of Ronald McDonald Houses and programs that serve nearly 6,000,000 children and families annually.
+Since 1974, our network of local chapters have been making children happier and healthier by keeping families together and giving them a place to rest and heal.
+Tailored to meet the urgent needs of each community, these programs can now be found in more than 60 countries and regions across the globe.